davidsho/Portfolio/README.md

 # Portfolio Site

 This project was bootstrapped with Create React App.
+It is my first React project.

 ## Project Layout